tmlittau/QuASAr_slim/docs/README.md

   rotations so you capture the mixed Clifford + rotation-tail experiment.
 - `--tail-depth`, `--angle-scale`, `--sparsity`, and `--bandwidth` refine the diagonal tail shape when present.
+- `--timeout` mirrors the hybrid workflow and stops the suite if it runs longer than the configured limit.
 - As with the hybrid workflow, planner and baseline tuning flags are passed through to `suites/run_disjoint_suite.py`.